 Patience Stretching with a Timer

-You can also use a simple timer in this method for an alternative approach:
+When you have an impatient baby, you can also use a simple timer with this method for an alternative approach:

 First, find a time to explain how the timer works to your child when they are calm and attentive.
 Tell them that when the timer goes off, you will come right back to them!